tenzen-y/ansible-rook-ceph/docs/big.md

 * Notes
     * __You must build 3 or more VMs for K8s Master role.__
     * __You must build 3 or more VMs for K8s Worker role.__
-    * __You must attach 3 or more storage devices exclude OS drive, which it is 20GB or more.__
+    * __You must have a minimum of three 20GB storage devices on all K8s Worker VMs, excluding OS drive.__

 I have tested it in the following environments.